microsoft/react-native-code-push/README.md

     ![Infoplist](https://cloud.githubusercontent.com/assets/116461/15764252/3ac8aed2-28de-11e6-8c19-2270ae9857a7.png)

 And that's it!
 Now when you run or build your app, your staging builds will automatically be configured to sync with your `Staging` deployment, and your release builds will be configured to sync with your `Production` deployment.
+In case you encounter `ld: library not found for ...`, consult [this issue](https://github.com/Microsoft/react-native-code-push/issues/426) for a possible solution.

 Additionally, if you want to give them seperate names and/or icons, you can modify the `Product Name` and `Asset Catalog App Icon Set Name` build settings, which will allow your staging builds to be distinguishable from release builds when installed on the same device.